naonori/hitomi/README.md

 ### Note

 There is no detailed documentation for using our code, but all the steps are available as videos on **YOUTUBE**.
 Our code set is not wholly idealized, so users may need to do some manual work from time to time to complete the cosmological analysis. (e.g., creating some directories, changing input parameters manually, etc.).
-It is not easy to explain those details in the documentation, but the video will make it clear.
+It is not easy to explain all those details in the documentation, but the video will make it clear.

 # Description